Skip to content

 One of the official ponche vendors in the historical center of Quito

-For Those Who Want Access to the Nightlife... the Mariscal and Floresta Neighborhoods
+for Access to the Nightlife: the Mariscal and Floresta Neighborhoods

 La Mariscal and La Floresta are directly adjacent to one another.
 These neighborhoods are more residential with a number of restaurants and cafes.
 They are considered safe areas for tourists while still being relatively close to the historical center.
 You may still have to take an Uber to travel between these neighborhoods and the historical center, depending on the time of day and the safety situation in the city.
 (You should ask your hotel or accommodation host about how to get around in these neighborhoods at different times of the day).
 When staying in La Mariscal, it is recommended to stay near Plaza Foch, the nightlife center of this neighborhood.
-In both neighborhoods, you can find hotels, bed & breakfasts, and hostels based on your budget and travel preferences.
+In both neighborhoods, you can find hotels, bed & breakfasts, and hostels based on your budget and travel preferences when considering where to stay in Quito.

 A florist vendor on the streets of La Mariscal